 For instance, immediately after the 9/11 tragedy, you could have bought Coach at a cheap $27.50 per share.
 But a few days later, it traded down to $21.
 If a margin call forced you to sell at that price, then you would have missed the stock becoming an 10-bagger over the subsequent five years.
 Ouch.

 4. Ease in

 And all of that means you should be suspicious of how your chosen investments will perform initially.
 When the market's this volatile, don't put all of your money into a stock all at once.
 Instead, put a portion in when you see an attractive opportunity, but save some cash to buy more if it falls.

-Some people buy in thirds on the way down so that they have two chances to average down without becoming overexposed to the stock.
-I recommend buying enough that you'll be happy when your stock goes up, but little enough that you'll also be happy if it falls significantly and you can buy more.
+Some people buy in thirds on the way down, so that they have two chances to average down without becoming overexposed to the stock.
+I recommend buying enough so that you'll be happy when your stock goes up, but little enough that you'll also be happy if it falls significantly and you can buy more.

 5. Buy at a discount

 Of course, the whole reason you're trying to buy when there's blood on the streets is to capitalize on stocks trading at big discounts to their fair value.
 Those discounts can propel your portfolio to extraordinary returns -- the bigger the discount, the bigger the potential return.
 Plus, a good understanding of a stock's intrinsic value can give you the confidence to hold in today's volatile market.

 But make sure you're buying shares that are actually cheap.
 Many companies are trading at prices far lower than they were a year ago -- but that doesn't mean they're cheap.
 JA Solar

 The streets run with red ink, so if you can handle the volatility, it really is a great time to invest -- but invest suspiciously and fearfully.
 It will do your portfolio good.